vbonduro/AudioBookRequest/README.md

 ## Local Development

 Virtual environments help isolate any installed packages to this directory.
-Project was made with `Python 3.11`.
-Any python version above 3.9 _should_ work, but if there are any problems use `>= 3.11`.
+Project was made with `Python 3.12` and uses new generics introduced in 3.12.
+Older python versions might not work or could have incorrect typing.

 For improved dependency management, `uv` is used instead of `pip`.